Discover Origins of Public Health Policies and Initiatives

 National Archives Records Administration

-Records of the Children's Bureau: Maternal and Child Health, 1912-1969: Range of collections reflecting federal, state, and city public health efforts as well as campaigns and initiatives from public health advocates to insurance providers.
+- Records of the Children's Bureau: Maternal and Child Health, 1912-1969: Range of collections reflecting federal, state, and city public health efforts as well as campaigns and initiatives from public health advocates to insurance providers and policymakers.

 SUPPORT RESEARCH IN MULTIPLE DISCIPLINES

-Rare content including unpublished reports, correspondence, ephemera, pamphlets, and more ensure the collection’s relevance to research in the fields of American history, American studies, history of science and medicine, public health studies, sociology, political science, psychology, and economics.
+A resource for researchers looking to access rare, quality content including unpublished reports, correspondence, ephemera, pamphlets, grey literature, and more ensure the collection is relevant to research in the fields of American history, American studies, health policy, history of science, medical history, public health studies, sociology, political science, psychology, health care, health systems, and economics.

 PUBLIC HEALTH LENS CONSIDERS MANY ANGLES

-Public Health in Modern America, 1890-1970 presents a stunning array of topics with significant coverage of urbanization and industrialization, impact of public advocacy and legislative roles, transformation of domestic life, state control and care of its populations, challenges presented by differences of social attitudes, and financing public health policy initiatives.
+Public Health in Modern America, 1890-1970 provides a stunning array of easily searchable topics with significant, full-text, quality coverage of urbanization and industrialization, health policy research, health services research, the impact of public advocacy and legislative roles, the transformation of domestic life, state control and care of its populations, challenges presented by differences of social attitudes, and financing public health policy initiatives.

 - Health & Medicine